ncatlab/nlab-content/pages/8/2/2/0/228/content.md

 In analysis, many spaces are given as [[gauge space]]s, that is by families of pseudometrics; these also become inequality spaces by declearing that $x \ne y$ iff $d(x,y) > 0$ for some pseudometric $d$ in the family.
 (This will actually be a *tight* apartness iff the family of pseudometrics is separating.)
 Classically, any [[uniform space]] may be given by a family of pseudometrics, but this doesn\'t hold constructively.
 In particular, a topological group may not be an inequality group (as in the next section).

-## Relation to proximity spaces
+### Relation to proximity spaces

 The constructive theory of [[proximity space]]s is based on a generalisation of apartness relations (which here go between *points*) to an apartness relation between *sets*.
-These are called _apartness spaces_; just as apartness relations (between points) are classically equivalent to equivalence relations, so apartness spaces are classically equivalent to proximity spaces, with two sets being proximate if and only if they are not apart.
+These are called _[[apartness space]]s_; just as apartness relations (between points) are classically equivalent to equivalence relations, so apartness spaces are classically equivalent to proximity spaces, with two sets being proximate if and only if they are not apart.

 Of course, any apartness space has an apartness relation between points: $x$ and $y$ are apart iff $\{x\}$ and $\{y\}$ are apart.

-# In algebra
+## In algebra

 Since inequality spaces have finite limits, the usual constructions of [[universal algebra]] apply; it\'s straightforward to define inequality [[group]]s, inequality [[ring]]s, and so on.